The Eternal Inheritance & Salvation – Pt. 2

 For the deity so loved the world, that he gave his only begotten son, that whosoever believeth in him should not perish, but have everlasting life.
 (John 3:16)

-Numerous individuals understand this to mean that all one has to do is profess a belief or faith that Yahushua (Jesus) was the messiah who was given to mankind by the father and that the messiah has washed us from our sins by dying and shedding his blood for us whereby we can become saved and have eternal life.
+Numerous individuals understand this to mean that all one has to do is profess a belief or faith that Yahushua (Jesus) was the Messiah who was given to mankind by the father and that the Messiah has washed us from our sins by dying and shedding his blood for us whereby we can become saved and have eternal life.

 Circumcision & Passover – Pt 3